Fill out the form to download

 Radiation Behavior

-Radiative behaviour specifies the relationship between the net radiative heat per unit surface area, \(Q_r\ [W/m^2]\) and the temperature of every surface, \(T_s\ [K]\).
-In SimScale, you can set two radiative surface behaviours, transparent and opaque:
+Radiative behavior specifies the relationship between the net radiative heat per unit surface area, \(Q_r\ [W/m^2]\) and the temperature of every surface, \(T_s\ [K]\).
+In SimScale, you can set three radiative surface behaviors, opaque, transparent and semi-transparent:

 Transparent Surface